whiplashmerch/bigcommerce_api/README.md

 - ActiveSupport 2.3.5+
 - Httparty

-A valid username, API key, and store URL are required to authenticate requests.
+A valid username, API key, and store URL OR app client id, OAuth token, and store hash/id are required to authenticate requests.

 ### Installation